 The next section is to pay your scrutiny fee… Yes, you have to pay to have your application processed.
 And it’s not cheap… £495 actually.
 Which works out to be around $875 (CAD).
 This is a one-off, non-refundable fee, and they will not process your application without it.

 If you do get approved, you then have to pay a registration fee, which covers you for 2 years (the radiographer cycle is from March 1-February 28).
 That fee is £180, but luckily with the company I work for, we can claim it and get that money back.

 This last section is essentially just signing it to say that you’re not lying about anything and agree to give them a bunch of money and all that fun stuff.
 You’ll also be asked to complete an Equality and Diversity monitoring form, although not necessary to do… It’s only one page with a couple basic questions.

 So to sum it all up, what you’ll need is:

 - Certified copies of your passport or national ID card

 - Proof of address such as a bank statement or utility bill

 - Certified copies of your qualification certificate/degree

-– at least $1000 for the scrutiny fee and registration fee once you’ve been approved
+- (at least) £675 (about $1170 CAD) for the scrutiny fee and registration fee once you’ve been approved